 You can get started with social media marketing and work your way up to the other channels.
 Pick one social media network your audience is more active and start engaging with them.

-Instamojo: a #D2CTech platform to power your business
+Instamojo: a #D2CTech company to power your business

-You can get started on Instamojo for fee.
+You can get started on Instamojo for free.
 Sign up and check out how your D2C brand can grow online.